Tuesday, February 25, 2025

 • Variability in the flavor profile could be influenced by soil, which would make the plant sensitive to various influences.
 For fantasy storytelling, these flavor profiles could be indicative of a number of nefarious things, such as a sweetness derived from drowned children, or the fruit turning bitter from a hostile family situation on the property.
 Perhaps a vine produces particularly delicious fruit because it grows from the grave of a woman who was not appreciated by her family.

 • The use of the rind to house meat dishes is reminiscent of a womb.
 From the above magical considerations regarding influence, this transforms the fruit into a sort of womb or egg, facilitating a rebirth.
-This could be a vehicle for the transition of a human to a plant-themed yokai, or to grant a distinct corporeality t a diffuse spirit of the soil.
+This could be a vehicle for the transition of a human to a plant-themed yokai, or to grant a distinct corporeality to a diffuse spirit of the soil.

 Akebia quinata one female flower and five male flowers.